gregwebs/blog/content/blog/go-error-codes.md

 For some projects, and in some cases, this may be too strong coupling of DB code to the user response.
 This is just a simple example and it is up to each project to define where abstractions are and what level is apropriate for attaching information to be used in a client response.
-In any approach [github.com/gregwebs/errcode](https://github.com/gregwebs/errcode) is still valuable to be able to abstract out handler code itself and to make it easy to test without having to create an HTTP life cycle.
+In any approach [github.com/gregwebs/errcode](https://github.com/gregwebs/errcode) can be valuable to be able to abstract out handler code and to test handler code without having to create an HTTP life cycle.

 ## Extensibility